 What is Kasetsu-Jikken-Jugyo(Hypothesis-Experiment Class)?

-Almost all classes run with the Jugyo-sho demonstrate good reproducibility of class performance independent of teachers and students.
-Additionally, around 80-90% of students report that they “liked” or “really liked” classes run using these Jugyo-sho classbooks.
+Almost all classes run with the Jugyo-shos demonstrate good reproducibility of class performance independent of teachers and students.
+Additionally, around 80-90% of students report that they “liked” or “really liked” the classes.

-Attractive Jugyo-sho classbooks in various fields have been developed and utilized in all grades from primary education to university liberal arts education.
-And recently, several Kasetsu classes have been put into practice in international settings, so we expect and hope for further adoption and expansion of Kasetsu.
+Attractive HEC Classbooks in various fields have been developed and utilized in all grades from primary education to university liberal arts education.
+Recently, several Kasetsu classes have been put into practice in international settings, so we expect and hope for further adoption and expansion of Kasetsu.